 Why?
 Ribeyes contain so much other fat content through the ribeye that it’s still going have great flavor whether it’s Prime or Choice.

-Filet Mignon meat is so naturally tender that it’s not as important to be Prime.
+Filet Mignon meat is so naturally tender that it’s not as important to be a Prime cut.
 Of all the cuts, the filet is the least important cut to be prime.

 Prime vs. Choice – The Bottom Line:

 Mr. Steak offers the highest grade prime-cuts.
 Prime is always going to be better and recommended it if it’s within your budget.
-However, you can have a fabulous steak dinner by choosing the right cuts to be Choice and following Mr. Steak’s 10 Commandments of Steak.
+However, you can have a fabulous steak dinner by choosing the right choice cuts and following Mr. Steak’s 10 Commandments of Steak.